Sati-prog/Sati-prog/README.md

 * I spend coding 40-60 hours a week
 * I learn frontend development
 * I love Programming and very like growing experience in that

+#### Fun fact

-* Fun fact: back in school, I thought that programmers are the people who repair the computers
+* Back in school, I thought that programmers are the people who repair the computers

 #### Stack